By

 Repeat for every single purpose for every individual for every category of personal data.

-For every purpose, individual, category combination you must choose the right legal justification so that you are processing data in a legal way.
+For every purpose, individual, category combination you must choose the right legal basis so that you are processing data in a legal way.

 Your Privacy Policy should include the name of your company, explain what and why the company is collecting information (you mapped this in the last steps) and rights that users have.
 This privacy policy document should be easy to read and easy to find by the users.